upper/db

 q = q.Where("id = ?", 5)

-We use a ? as a placeholder for the argument, this is required in order to sanitize arguments and prevent SQL injections.
+We use a ? as a placeholder for the argument, which is required to sanitize arguments and prevent SQL injections.
 You can use as many arguments as you need as long as you provide a value for each one of them:

 q = q.Where("id = ?
 OR id = ?", 5, 4) // Two place holders and two values.